Tom of Sevenstreams

 Tom comes from Sevenstreams in the northern riverlands.
 He claims to have fathered at least seven sons long ago and claims they all have beautiful voices.
 One of his sons supposedly resides at the Peach in Stoney Sept, though Tom does not claim him.

 House Tully has never been good to Tom.
 Tom once ran afoul of Edmure Tully when he stole a girl that Edmure was supposed to bed to take his virginity.
 Edmure had drunk too much and was unable to perform.
 Tom then made a song about a floppy fish, which led to Edmure's hatred of music.
-Lysa Tully once sent Tom up the high road, where the Vale mountain clans took his gold, horse, and clothes.
-He walked up to the Gates of the Moon with nothing but his harp.
-There the guards made him sing two songs before letting him pass.
+Edmure's sister, Lady Lysa Arryn, once sent Tom up the high road, where the Vale mountain clans took his gold, horse, and clothes.
+He walked up to the Bloody Gate with nothing but his harp.
+There the guards made him sing "The Name Day Boy" and "The King Without Courage" before letting him pass.

 A Storm of Swords